christineyan4/meowbot/README.md

+meowbot:
-MEOWBOT: a bot to make me happy
+a slackbot to send me cat pics